arr2036/yksofttoken/README.md

-# Emulates a physical yubikey token
+# Emulates a physical yubikey token in HOTP mode

 Sometimes it's useful to emulate a physical Yubikey token in software, examples of this include: